Medical racism in the United States

 Discriminatory practices in the U.S.

 Medical racism in the United States refers to racial and ethnic disparities in healthcare, including discriminatory medical practices and misrepresentations in medical education.
 Medical racism is usually driven by biases based on characteristics of patients' race and ethnicity and especially affects vulnerable subgroups such as women, children and the poor.
-As an ongoing phenomenon since at least the 18th century, examples of medical racism include various unethical studies, forced procedures, and differential treatments administered by health care providers, researchers, and government entities.
+Since the 18th century, examples of medical racism include various unethical studies, forced procedures, and differential treatments administered by health care providers, researchers, and government entities.

-While medical racism can stem from social factors like explicit prejudice or implicit bias, structural elements also play a significant role.
+Medical racism can stem from explicit prejudice, unconscious bias, or structural racism.
 Government policies allowed for segregated medical facilities, and federal programs have often failed to equitably serve racial and ethnic minorities, contributing to disparities in access to and quality of care.
 Underfunded safety-net hospitals, low Medicaid reimbursement rates, and inequitable coverage policies—further perpetuate these disparities.

 Despite legislative efforts like the Affordable Care Act aimed at reducing disparities, gaps in access to care persist, disproportionately affecting racial and ethnic minorities.
-The enduring influence of structural factors in healthcare contributes to these inequities, suggesting a need for continued examination and consideration of reforms to improve healthcare access and outcomes.
+The enduring influence of structural discrimination in healthcare contributes to these inequities.